-In addition to the AFAA-CGFI credential, AFAA also offers a certification in personal fitness training as well as other certifications focused on indoor cycling, that does not have nor is seeking NCCA accreditation.
+In addition to the AFAA-CGFI credential, AFAA also offers a certification in personal fitness training that does not have nor is seeking NCCA accreditation.
 Further, AFAA offers workshops, specialties, and courses for exercise professionals.

 The Purpose of the Certification Governing Board